nojimage/cakephp-cron-jobs/README.md

     </a>
 </p>

-This plugin is simple wrapper [crunzphp/crunz](https://github.com/crunzphp/crunz).
+This plugin is a simple wrapper for [crunzphp/crunz](https://github.com/crunzphp/crunz).

 ## Version Map